stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/revision/get_parentnode/_index.md

 ## Revision::get_ParentNode method

 Gets the immediate parent node (owner) of this revision.
-This property will work for any revision type other than **StyleDefinitionChange**.
+This property will work for any revision type other than [StyleDefinitionChange](../../revisiontype/).

 ```cpp
 System::SharedPtr<Aspose::Words::Node> Aspose::Words::Revision::get_ParentNode()